SBW-2026/SBW-website/workshops.md

     alt="VisualizeYourScience Picture">
 </a>

 <p>Are you looking to improve your science communication skills?
 The team at Visualize your Science offers a workshop in graphic design tailored for PhD students and researchers.
 The workshop gives a taste of their PhD courses designed to improve researchers skills in visually communicating their research.
-Read more about the content of their courses [here](https://www.visualizeyourscience.com/home).
+Read more about the content of their courses <a href="https://www.visualizeyourscience.com/home">here</a>
 </p>

 <br>